TLOC Color vs Tunnel Group

 Use Case 2: Grouping different colors

 Another typical use case that is illustrated in figure 2 is when a remote site (vEdge-3) uses different colors compared to the rest of the sites.
 In a typical real-world deployment, you would like to configure the private colors to only form tunnels over the private MPLS cloud and the same for the public colors of the Internet.
 This exact setup is only possible using tunnel-groups.
-By assigning all private colors to one tunnel-group (for example 2) and assigning all public colors with different tunnel group (for example 1), we will prevent the forming of overlay tunnel between the public and private transports while still allowing different private colors to form tunnels (which would not be possible if we use the restrict-option).
+By assigning all private colors to one tunnel-group (for example 2) and assigning all public colors with different tunnel group (for example 1), we will prevent the forming of overlay tunnels between the public and private transports while still allowing different private colors to form tunnels (which would not be possible if we use the restrict-option).

 Use Case 3: Grouping different meshes